 Just one company, EnCana, a Canadian company currently fracking in Michigan, expects to put a massive system of 1,700 horizontal frack wells in Michigan, connecting them all with pipelines, gas compressor stations and treatment facilities.
 (EnCana now says 500 wells; who knows what it will say tomorrow?)
 Along with this industrialization come hundreds or thousands of toxic injection wells, in addition to the toxic frack well sites, which also serve as their own waste facilities.
 Landfills are used for the dumping of hazardous drilling muds and cuttings.
 Some of the waste is buried in drilling mud pits on site.

-Why does the Michigan Department of Environmental Quality keep saying fracking’s been done for 60 years and there have been no incidents in Michigan?
+Why does the Michigan DEQ say fracking’s been done for 60 years and there have been no incidents in Michigan?
 Shouldn’t we believe them?

 Unfortunately you can't believe the DEQ on this.
-Fracking vertically in conventional wells has been done for decades, but not the new kind of deep, horizontal slickwater drilling and fracking the industry is doing now.
+Fracking in conventional wells has been done for decades, but not the new kind of deep, horizontal slickwater drilling and fracking the industry is doing now.

-Yes.
-The horizontal fracking industry has been creating enormous quantities of waste in the form of “flowback,” “brine” and “produced water.”
+The horizontal fracking industry has been creating enormous quantities of waste in the form of flowback, brine and produced water.
 Drill cuttings and drilling muds are trucked to landfills and solidified on frack well sites in shallow pits.
 Toxic, airborne waste enters the atmosphere where it pollutes the air we breathe and methane leakage hastens global warming.
+Much of it is radioactive.
 In Michigan, lethal hydrogen sulfide may be present at frack wells and poses a serious life-and-death risk to anyone nearby.
 Where to put all this waste has become such a serious problem that the entire nation's water supplies are threatened.
 Each frack well is used as its own disposal site, since some of the frack-fluid and frack wastes remain in the well.
 There are already over 1,000 injection wells in Michigan.
 Many more would be needed to accommodate the horizontal frack industry here and from other states, if we allow Michigan to become a recipient of such wastes.
 This threatens us and all future generations.
-The frack waste “containers” have to last forever.
-And they can’t.
-(See the video “The Sky is Pink” by Josh Fox on our Links page).
+The frack waste injection well casings have to last forever, and it's been proven that they do not hold up over time.